xStormyy/Project-Aurora/README.md

  ​- Sell the launcher/pack, even if it's modified.

- ​- ​Modify the pack/Launcher and distribute it without credit.
+ ​- ​Modify the Code and distribute it without credit.

  - Rebrand the launcher without crediting.